snarfed/arroba/README.md

 * `BLOB_MAX_BYTES`, maximum allowed size of blobs, in bytes.
 Defaults to 100MB.
 * `BLOB_REFETCH_DAYS`, how often in days to refetch remote URL-based blobs datastore to check that they're still serving.
 May be integer or float.
 Defaults to 7.
 These re-fetches happen on demand, during `com.atproto.sync.getBlob` requests.
 * `BLOB_REFETCH_TYPES`, comma-separated list of MIME types (without subtypes, ie the part after `/`) to refetch blobs for.
 Defaults to `image`.
+* `MEMCACHE_SEQUENCE_ALLOCATION`, boolean, whether to allocate `subscribeRepos` sequence numbers via memcache atomic operations, and only update the datastore in batches, instead of allocating each sequence number from the datastore individually.
+Requires `datastore_storage.memcache` to be set to a `pymemcache.Client`.
+* `MEMCACHE_SEQUENCE_BATCH`, integer, size of batch of sequence numbers to allocate from `AtpSequence` into memcache.
+* `MEMCACHE_SEQUENCE_BUFFER`, integer, how close we should let memcache get to the current max allocated sequence number in `AtpSequence` before we allocate a new batch.

 <!-- Only used in app.py:
 * `REPO_DID`, repo user's DID, defaults to contents of `repo_did` file